Shay Logan: 2014–15 season

-Logan's first appearance after signing for the club on a permanent basis came against FK Daugava Riga in the first qualifying round of the Europa League, during which he scored the opening goal, in a 5–0 home victory.
-In the second leg, Logan then provided an assist for Adam Rooney, who went on to score a hat-trick, in a 3–0 win over to send them through to the next round.
-However, Aberdeen's Europa League run came to an end after losing 5–2 to Real Sociedad on aggregate.
-During the second leg Logan gave away the penalty which allowed Real Sociedad to equalise.
+Logan's first appearance after signing for Aberdeen on a permanent basis came against FK Daugava Riga in the first leg of the UEFA Europa League's first qualifying round, during which he scored the opening goal, in a 5–0 home victory.
+In the return leg, Logan then provided an assist for Adam Rooney, who went on to score a hat-trick, in a 3–0 win over to send the club through to the next round.
+He played in both legs of the UEFA Europa League's second qualifying round, as Aberdeen beat FC Groningen 2–1 to send the club through to the next round.
+However, Aberdeen's Europa League run came to an end after losing 5–2 to Real Sociedad on aggregate in the UEFA Europa League's third qualifying round, which Logan played in both legs.
+During the second leg, he gave away the penalty which allowed Real Sociedad to equalise.
+Since the start of the 2014–15 season, Logan became a first team regular, playing in the right–back position.
+In late–September, he played in the left–back position on three occasions.